-The default setting allows students to use the assignment for practice once the due date has passed.
+The default setting allows students to use the assignment for practice once it is unavailable for grading.

-- To prevent students from using the assignment for practice at any time, clear Yes, but only after the available date.
+- To prevent students from using the assignment for practice, clear Yes, but only after the available date.

 - To allow students to use the assignment for practice after making their final submission, select And yes, immediately after their final submission of the assignment for grading.